 Communications & Marketing Officer

-I am originally from the Philippines and a recent Masters graduate in Global Development at Gender from the University of Leeds.
-At LRF, I am in charge of answering any questions about our projects, referrals, registration for new students and marketing.
-I also run a women’s only wellbeing project that teaches women things like sewing, knitting, embroidery and beading which aligns with my previous experience of women’s advocacy volunteering, hosting legal workshops, creating marketing campaigns to increase women’s bodily confidence, and volunteering to help children with disabilities.
+My name is Oman and I am originally from the Philippines.
+I am a recent Masters graduate in Global Development and Gender from the University of Leeds and in charge of lots of things at LRF.
+I answer any questions about our projects, manage any referrals and register new students or service users.
+I also manage the website and all social media, and I run a women’s only wellbeing project that teaches women things like sewing, knitting, embroidery and beading.
+This builds on my previous experience at an Afghan women’s association, hosting legal workshops on human rights and developing marketing campaigns.

 Leeds Refugee Forum is entirely community led.
 Our Board of Trustees is made up of individuals elected by our members.
 Our trustees come from the refugee community in Leeds.
 Trustees meet every six to eight weeks to administer the running of the organisation and the One Community Centre.